Deriving Neural Scaling Laws from the statistics of natural language: Theory: data-limited scaling exponents from natural language statistics

-Now \autoref{eq:signal-noise} and \autoref{eq:correlations-ansatz} yield $n^*(P)\asymp P^{1/(2\beta)}$ for the data-dependent prediction time horizon, and reveals that it grows as a power law with the amount of data $P$.
-Then, as detailed in~\autoref{app:theory}, plugging these hypotheses into~\autoref{eq:loss-decomp} and assuming that the $\mathcal{E}_n(P)$ decay sufficiently fast with $P$ yields
+\textbf{Data-limited scaling exponent.} Now \autoref{eq:signal-noise} and \autoref{eq:correlations-ansatz} yield $n^*(P)\asymp P^{1/(2\beta)}$ for the data-dependent prediction time horizon, and reveals that it grows as a power law with the amount of data $P$.
+Then, as detailed in~\autoref{app:theory}, plugging these hypotheses into~\autoref{eq:loss-decomp} and assuming that the $\mathcal{E}_n(P)$'s decay with $P$ faster than $H_{n^*(P)}$, yields

 \autoref{eq:ar-scaling} captures a \emph{horizon-limited} regime in which the dominant contribution to the excess test loss comes from the fact that, at dataset size $P$, only statistical token dependencies up to a maximal time separation $n^*(P)$ are available to aid prediction.
 The assumption that the $\mathcal{E}_n(P)$ are not dominant implies that most of the language structure on context scales $n\ll n^*(P)$ is already acquired by a model trained with $P$ data.
-Whether this assumption of fast learning within the time horizon holds is clearly architecture-dependent.
-We expect it to fail in shallow networks, kernel methods or $n$-gram models: as the context dimension increases with $n$, these methods would suffer from the curse of dimensionality, preventing fast learning with data amount $P$.
-Our assumption may instead apply to a class of deep networks that includes modern LLMs trained with advanced optimization methods, as directly supported by our experiments below.
-In the discussion section, we will consider the possibility that even better performance may be achievable.
+Whether this assumption of fast learning within the time horizon holds is clearly architecture-dependent, as demonstrated in controlled synthetic datasets where $\gamma$ and $\beta$ can be manipulated independently~\cite{cagnetta_how_2024, cagnetta2024towards}.
+In particular, we expect this assumption to fail in shallow networks, kernel methods or $n$-gram models: as the context dimension increases with $n$, these methods would suffer from the curse of dimensionality, preventing fast learning within the context.
+Our assumption may instead apply to a class of deep networks that includes the LLMs considered in this paper, as our experiments below directly indicate.

 \textbf{Collapse of the $n$-gram losses.} A more general implication of our framework is obtained by considering the {\it individual} $n$-gram learning curves $\mathcal{L}_n(P)$.
 When plotted against the dataset size $P$, these curves need not coincide, since each horizon $n$ becomes usable only after a time-dependent data threshold $P^*_n$---the minimal amount of data required for the model to reliably leverage tokens at separation $n$.
 This suggests reparameterizing each curve by the rescaled data amount $\bar P_n \equiv P/P^*_n$.
 Moreover, $\mathcal{L}_n(P)$ has a natural vertical scale given by its asymptote $H_n=\lim_{P\to\infty}\mathcal{L}_n(P)$, motivating the normalized loss $\ell_n(\bar P_n)\equiv \mathcal{L}_n(P)/H_n$ evaluated at $\bar P_n$.
 Under the scaling ans\"atze in~\autoref{eq:entropy-ansatz} and~\autoref{eq:correlations-ansatz}, this yields the scaling form (derived in~\autoref{app:theory})